 Adding Stocks to Your Portfolio

 Picking stocks is part art and part science.
 Ideally, you would add stocks that provide a counterbalance to the stock you already own.
 Knowing whether your investment is in a cyclical, countercyclical, growth or income stock works in your favor.
-If you own a potentially high-growth but volatile technology stock, for example, you might want to mix in some slower-growth but steadier utility stock to reduce your risk and exposure.
+If you own a potentially high-growth but volatile technology stock, for example, you might want to mix in some slower-growth but steadier utility stocks to reduce your risk and exposure.

 Mutual funds are baskets of stocks that you can invest in to provide more diversification to your investments.
 A professional money manager is responsible for managing a mutual fund.
 She makes decisions on which stocks to include or exclude from the portfolio.
 One of the largest rating services, Morningstar, provides information about the performance of mutual funds.
 Rather than simply holding onto one stock, you can invest in a mutual fund that invests in stocks according to the stated investment objective of the fund.
 For example, an energy fund is one that only invests in energy stocks.
 Investment professionals can assist you and customize a stock portfolio that meets your investment needs.